-Dept. of Mathematics and Computer Science, Széchenyi István University, Győr, Hungary,
+Dept. of Mathematics and Computational Sciences, Széchenyi István University, Győr, Hungary,

 E-mail: , Phone: +36/96503400/3261, Office: B610.

-I received MSc in informatics (2004), and PhD in machine learning (2010) from the Budapest University of Technology and Economics.
+I received MSc in computer engineering (2004), and PhD in machine learning (2010) from the Budapest University of Technology and Economics.

 My main research interests are machine learning and artificial intelligence.